ETIAS in a nutshell

 With a valid ETIAS travel authorisation, you can enter the territory of these European countries as often as you want for short-term stays - normally for up to 90 days in any 180-day period.
 However, it does not guarantee entry.
 When you arrive, a border guard will ask to see your passport and other documents and verify that you meet the entry conditions.

-ETIAS requirements for travel to Europe
+ETIAS requirements for travel to 30 European countries

 Applying for an ETIAS travel authorisation